Personal Loan After Bankruptcy: How It Works

 » MORE: Bankruptcy makes loans more expensive, but not impossible

-Other ways to obtain credit after bankruptcy
+Other financing options after bankruptcy

 If you're having trouble getting approved for a loan after bankruptcy, there are other financing options available.
 The loans listed below all have their pros and cons, so consider them carefully before proceeding.

-Secured loans
+Secured loans and credit cards

 If you have assets, you may be able to pledge them as collateral for a loan.
 Lenders feel more comfortable with secured loans than unsecured loans because they can seize the assets that secure the loan if a borrower defaults.
 For example, you could have your loan secured by a certificate of deposit (CD) or other investments.